elgentos/magento2-smile-debug-toolbar-elasticsuite/README.md

-# Elgentos Smile Debug Bar Elasticsuite
+# Elgentos Smile Debug Bar extension for Elasticsuite

 This module provides a debug bar for Elasticsuite in Magento 2.